Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Introduction

-In summary, from the LFPs signals, we observe that there exists strong similarity of the LFP waveforms across many electrodes.
-Moreover, as shown in Figures~\ref{Intro_ex2} and~\ref{Intro_ex3}, the spectra of the LFPs appear to change across the epochs in the experiment.
-The proposed E-SSM model in fact explicitly takes into account both of these empirical observations about the LFP data.
-The E-SSM shares a similar form to the classical state-space model (as in \citep{shumway2013time}) but differs in that the parameters are varying across epochs and the observational (or ``mixing'') matrix is unknown and has to be estimated.
-Moreover, E-SSM captures the temporal correlation of each of the latent sources by characterizing these as second order autoregressive [AR$(2)$] processes.
-The reason for choosing AR$(2)$ is clearly due to its ability to capture the precise oscillatory behavior of these sources.
-That is, by parameterizing these sources as AR$(2)$, we can constrain the power of each source to these particular frequency bands: delta (0 - 4 Hertz), alpha (8 - 12 Hertz) and high-beta gamma ($>$ 30 Hertz) bands.
-This is a clear advantage over the PCA and ICA methods since the sources produced by E-SSM are easily interpretable in terms of oscillatory properties.
+To overcome the aforementioned limitations, we develop an evolutionary state space model (E-SSM) that explicitly captures the evolutionary behavior in high dimensional time series.
+The E-SSM shares a similar form with the classical state-space model (as in \citet{shumway2013time}) but differs in that the parameters are varying across epochs and the mixing matrix is unknown and therefore has to be estimated.
+Moreover, E-SSM manages to capture the temporal correlation of each of the latent sources by characterizing them using second order autoregressive [AR$(2)$] processes.
+The reason for choosing AR$(2)$ is due to its ability to capture the precise oscillatory behavior of these latent sources.
+In particular, by parameterizing these sources as AR$(2)$, we can easily constrain the power of each source to center at pre-specified frequency bands such as delta (0 - 4 Hertz), alpha (8 - 12 Hertz) and high-beta gamma ($>$ 30 Hertz) bands, where the choice of these particular frequency bands is due to the standard convention in neuroscience based upon previous electrophysiological data analysis \citep{deuschl1999recommendations}.
+The use of AR$(2)$ mixture here can be viewed as an analogy of Gaussian mixture models for classical density estimation problems.
+Compared to the classical methods such as ICA and PCA, the sources produced by E-SSM are more directly interpretable in terms of oscillatory properties.